RouthKiranBabu/LeetCode_Solutions_and_Java_JavaScript_Python_Notes/README.md

 7. **Rich APIs for Web Development:** JavaScript provides APIs for tasks like DOM manipulation, AJAX requests, and working with storage, canvas, geolocation, and more.
 8. **Support for Functional and Object-Oriented Programming:** Developers can use both paradigms based on their needs, making JavaScript highly versatile.
 9. **Massive Ecosystem & Community:** With libraries like React, Angular, and frameworks like Node.js, JavaScript has one of the largest ecosystems in the development world.
+# Java
+Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+It was developed by Sun Microsystems (now owned by Oracle) and released in 1995.
+Java follows the “Write Once, Run Anywhere” (WORA) principle, which means compiled Java code can run on any platform that supports Java without the need for recompilation.
+## Key Features of Java:
+1. **Platform Independent:** Java code is compiled into bytecode which runs on the Java Virtual Machine (JVM), making it platform-independent.
+2. **Object-Oriented:** Everything in Java is treated as an object, which makes code more modular, flexible, and extensible.
+3. **Simple and Easy to Learn:** Java has a clean syntax similar to C++, but without complex features like operator overloading and multiple inheritance (with classes).
+4. **Secure:** Java provides a secure execution environment through features like bytecode verification, a security manager, and the lack of explicit pointer manipulation.
+5. **Robust:** Java emphasizes error-checking at compile-time and runtime, garbage collection, exception handling, and strong memory management.
+6. **Multithreaded:** Java has built-in support for multithreading, allowing concurrent execution of two or more threads for maximum CPU utilization.
+7. **Distributed:** Java is designed for building distributed applications with support for technologies like RMI (Remote Method Invocation) and EJB (Enterprise JavaBeans).
+8. **High Performance:** Though not as fast as C or C++, Java’s performance is impressive due to the Just-In-Time (JIT) compiler in the JVM.
+9. **Dynamic and Extensible:** Java programs can dynamically load classes, which means classes are loaded as and when needed.
+10. **Rich API and Large Ecosystem:** Java provides a vast standard library and has strong community support with frameworks like Spring, Hibernate, and tools like Maven and Jenkins.